Throughout my 20-year career in financial services, I anxiously navigated my way through a variety of office dress codes.

 The most formal fashion ensembles I observed were at J.P.
 Morgan on Wall Street, where I worked as an investment banker in the 2000s.

-Approaching my very first day on Wall Street, I felt confident that I would impress my superiors with my three suits from Dallas, Texas' Culwell & Son, five long sleeve button-down shirts from Brooks Brothers, a few ties and my pride and joy: a pair of brand new black Johnston & Murphy wingtip shoes.
+Approaching my very first day on Wall Street, I felt confident that I would impress my superiors with my three suits from Dallas, Texas' Culwell & Son, five long sleeve button-down shirts paired with a few ties from Brooks Brothers, and my newest pride and joy: a pair of recently purchased black Johnston & Murphy wingtip shoes.

 However, when I arrived at the office, I noticed that this was the outfit that many of the male Managing Directors wore: